diva-exchange/iroha/README.md

 ### LOG_LEVEL
 Set the iroha log level: trace, debug, info, warning, error, critical.
 Default: info.

-### NAME_CONTAINER_POSTGRES
-Name of the related postgres container.
-Default: "iroha-postgres".

 ### IP_POSTGRES
 IP address of related postgres container.
-By default it tries to lookup the IP address of NAME_CONTAINER_POSTGRES, which defaults to "iroha-postgres".
+Mandatory.

 ### PORT_POSTGRES
 Port of the related postgres container.
 Default: 5432.

+### NAME_DATABASE
+Name of the iroha database to use.
+Defaults to "iroha".

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.